Global Access

 Global Access: the foundation’s Approach to Managing Innovation

-At the Bill and Melinda Gates Foundation, we believe in the transformative power of innovation.
+At the Gates Foundation, we believe in the transformative power of innovation.
 We are constantly pushing ourselves and our partners for new solutions to improve global health, to alleviate hunger and poverty in the developing world, and to improve access to quality education.
 By working together to apply creative thinking to enormous challenges, we believe that we all can fix some of the world’s toughest problems.

 Innovative solutions to these problems often come in the form of new technology.
 But none of these innovations will make any difference in the lives of the people who need those vaccines, those seeds, those toilets, unless these innovative products actually reach them.
 So our ultimate objective is to make sure that the people we are trying to reach actually receive the innovative products that our partners are developing.
 This is part of a concept developed by the foundation called "Global Access."